Are beans very starchy is a question often heard; what are the facts?

 Type "vegetable high in protein" into Site Search in the menu bar above for more information.

-Drying these blanched broad beans before freezing will give us a supply for the whole year.
+Drying these blanched broad beans before freezing will give you a supply for the whole year.

-For me it is a no-brainer.
-Enjoy legumes daily and keep cheesecake for high and holy days; and one slice only.
+For me it's a no-brainer.
+Enjoy legumes daily and keep cheesecake for high and holy days; one slice only.

 Having

-of your carbohydrate under 50g per day, and the starchy-beans must also
+of your carbohydrate under 50g per day; the "starchy-beans" must also

 come into the spotlight.

-In short if you are going to follow a low carb diet, which I recommend incidentally, make sure the fats and protein include a significant percentage that are plant-based; like beans.
+In short if you are going to follow a moderately low carb diet which I recommend incidentally, make sure the fats and protein include a significant percentage that are plant-based; like avocados and beans.

 Are beans very starchy?
 Yes, they are and that is why they are so important in your diet.

-Cutting your carbs to less than 20g per day, half a cup of beans, for a week will enable you to shed pounds very quickly.
-Legumes supply satiety, as will increased fat, so that you will not feel famished; remember that dopamine in favas but really you have to grow them yourself.
+Cutting your carbs to less than 20g per day, half a cup of beans for a week will enable you to shed pounds very quickly.
+Legumes supply satiety, as will increased fat so that you will not feel famished.
+Remember that dopamine in favas; but you really do have to grow them yourself.

 There are credible questions being asked about anti-nutrients like phytates.
-I confess my mind is not made up on the subject, but they are found in much larger amounts in dried beans.
-I far prefer them green, straight from the plant in any case so it is not for me an issue.
+I confess my mind is not made up on the subject but they are found in much larger amounts in dried beans.
+I far prefer them green, straight from the plant in any case so it's not for me an issue.

-However they are central to one of the many ketogenic-diets.
+However these anti-nutrients are central to one of the many ketogenic-diets.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.